SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

 An Unreal Engine 4 plugin is also available now [here on Github][ue4-plugin-repo].
 It should be available in the Unreal Engine Marketplace shortly.
 For documentation on binding and sending events using the plugin, refer to the documentation in its repository.

-One enthusiast also created an open source node-compatible implementation which is available on npm as `gamesense-client`, or [on Github][gamesense-client-repo].
-This is an unofficial project not created by SteelSeries and is now inactive.
-All credit goes to Christian Schuller.
+An enthusiast created an open source node-compatible implementation which is available on npm as `gamesense-client`, or [on Github][gamesense-client-repo].
+This is an unofficial project not created by SteelSeries.
+All credit goes to the original creator Christian Schuller and the new maintainer DaanWet.

 ## Server discovery ##